 Break the Family History Into Smaller Books Your Family Wants to Read

-Your family members will more likely read smaller family histories on a Sunday afternoon, as a bedtime story for children and grandchildren, or for a yearly reading goal.
+Your family members will more likely read smaller family histories on a Sunday afternoon, as a bedtime story for children and grandchildren or a yearly reading goal.
 Give them smaller books that are an easy yes.

 Strive to publish books that range from 90-120 pages sized 6×9 inches filled with story, photos, documents, and maps to add visual interest to the text.
 The 6×9 inch book fits easily on a shelf or in a purse or tote bag for reading on long commutes or at the beach.